 Mario J. Gabelli, CFA.
-Mr. Gabelli is Chair of the Board of Trustees of the Fund.
+Mr. Gabelli is Chair of the Board of Directors and Chief Investment Officer of the Fund.
 Mr. Gabelli is Chair, Co-Chief Executive Officer, and Chief Investment Officer - Value Portfolios of GAMCO Investors, Inc. ("GAMI"), an OTC-listed asset manager and financial services company.
 He is the Chief Investment Officer of Value Portfolios of Gabelli Funds, LLC and GAMCO Asset Management Inc., each of which are asset management subsidiaries of GAMI.
 In addition, Mr. Gabelli is Chief Executive Officer, Chief Investment Officer, a director and the controlling shareholder of GGCP, Inc. ("GGCP"), a private company that holds a majority interest in GAMI, and the Chair of MJG Associates, Inc., which acts as an investment manager of various investment funds and other accounts.
 He is Executive Chair of Associated Capital Group, Inc. ("Associated Capital"), a public company that provides alternative management and institutional research services, and is a majority-owned subsidiary of GGCP.
 Mr. Gabelli has served as Chair of LICT Corporation ("LICT"), a public company engaged in broadband transport and other communications services, since 2004 and has been the CEO of LICT since December 2010.
 He has also served as a director of CIBL, Inc. ("CIBL"), a public holding company that was spun-off from LICT in 2007, since 2007 and as Executive Chair since February 2020.
 He served as the Chair of Morgan Group Holding Co., a public holding company, from 2001 to October 2019 and as the CEO from 2001 to November 2012.
 Mr. Gabelli serves as Overseer of the Columbia University Graduate School of Business and as a trustee of Boston College and Roger Williams University.
-He serves as director of the Winston Churchill Foundation, The E.L.
-Wieggand Foundation, The American-Italian Cancer Foundation, and The Foundation for Italian Art and Culture.
+He serves as a director of the Winston Churchill Foundation, The E.L.
+Wiegand Foundation, The American-Italian Cancer Foundation, and The Foundation for Italian Art and Culture.
 He is Chair of the Gabelli Foundation, Inc., a Nevada private charitable trust.
-Mr. Gabelli serves as Co-President of Field Point Park Association, Inc. Mr. Gabelli received his Bachelor's degree from For
+Mr. Gabelli serves as Co-President of Field Point Park Association, Inc. Mr. Gabelli received his Bachelor's degree from Fordham University, MBA. from Columbia Business School, and honorary Doctorates from Fordham University and Roger Williams University.

-Independent Trustees
+Independent Directors

 Anthony J. Colavita, Esq.
 Mr. Colavita is a practicing attorney with over fifty-five years of experience.
-He is the Chairman of the Fund's Nominating Committee, and a member of the Fund's Audit and ad hoc Proxy Voting Committees.
-Mr. Colavita also serves on comparable or other board committees with respect to other funds in the Fund Complex on whose boards he sits.
+He is Chairman of the Fund's Nominating Committee and is a member of the Fund's Audit Committee and ad hoc Proxy Voting Committee.
+Mr. Colavita serves on comparable or other board committees with respect to other funds in the Fund Complex on whose boards he sits.
 He served as a Commissioner of the New York State Thruway Authority and as a Commissioner of the New York State Bridge Authority, where his duties included reviewing financial documents of these agencies.
 He served for eleven years as the elected Supervisor of the Town of Eastchester, New York, responsible for ten annual municipal budgets.
 Mr. Colavita also served as Special Counsel to the New York State Assembly for five years and as a Senior Attorney with the New York State Insurance Department.
 He is the former Chairman of the New York State Republican Party, the Westchester County Republican Party, and the Eastchester Republican Town Committee.
 Mr. Colavita received his Bachelor's degree from Fairfield University and his Juris Doctor from Fordham University School of Law.